JamesBurnsBacon/5GWirelessSignalProcessing-Sionna-TensorFlow/README.md

-CS 145 Project 7- Cell Phone Service Failures in Crowds
+CS 145 Project 7- Cell Phone Service Failures in Crowds?
+Simulating MIMO 5G Bit Error Rates

 Author and collaborators

-Author name
-James Burns
+Author: James Burns

-Collaborators
-Minghao approved my idea to use the NVIDIA Sionna library for wireless simulations.
+Collaborators: Dr. Minghao Lin approved my idea to use the NVIDIA Sionna library for wireless simulations.

 Report Part 1: Introduction and the Power of 5G Encodings in Wireless Signal Processing We'll be exploring Direction 2: "Pick any network outage postmortem and reproduce the similar problems based on the postmortem."
 I sincerely hope you enjoy grading this, the Sionna package is a powerful simulator and they claim that it's used widely in 6G research.
 I have no prior experience with wireless networks!